-Status Message The lamp has been in operation for 3500 hours.
-Install a new lamp for optimal performance.
-If the projector is normally run with Economic selected (See "Setting Lamp mode as Economic" on page 44), you may continue to operate the projector until the 3950 hour lamp warning appears.
-Order Replacement Lamp Lamp > 3500 Hours OK The lamp has been in operation for 3950 hours.
-A new lamp should be fitted to avoid the inconvenience when the projector runs out of lamp time.
-Notice Replace Lamp Soon Lamp > 3950 Hours OK The lamp has been in operation for 4000 hours.
-It is strongly recommended that you replace the lamp at this age.
+Status Message Install a new lamp for optimal performance.
+If the projector is normally run with Economic selected (See "Setting Lamp Mode as Economic" on page 52), you may continue to operate the projector until the next hour lamp warning appears.
+Order Replacement Lamp Lamp > Hours OK A new lamp should be fitted to avoid the inconvenience when the projector runs out of lamp time.
+Notice Replace Lamp Soon Lamp > Hours OK It is strongly recommended that you replace the lamp at this age.
 The lamp is a consumable item.
 The lamp brightness diminishes with use.
 This is normal lamp behavior.
 You can replace the lamp whenever you notice that the brightness level has significantly diminished.
-If the lamp is not replaced beforehand, it must be replaced after 4000 hours usage.
-Replace Lamp Now Lamp > 4000 Hours Lamp usage time exceeded OK The lamp MUST be replaced before the projector will operate normally.
+If the lamp is not replaced beforehand, it must be replaced when you see this message.
+Replace Lamp Now Lamp > Hours Lamp usage time exceeded The lamp MUST be replaced before the projector will operate normally.
 Notice Lamp usage time exceeded Replace lamp (refer to User Manual) Then reset lamp timer OK